sherbondy/convox.github.io/source/_getting_started/getting-started-with-convox.md

 Congratulations!
 Convox is set up and ready to deploy apps.
 Try [deploying](/getting-started/deploying-an-application) one of our sample applications.

 <div class="block-callout block-show-callout type-warning">
-### Cost Management
+  <h3>Cost Management</h3>

-The Convox Installer by default provisions an Elastic Load Balancer and 3 t2.small instances, giving you 6GB of memory capacity.
-This runs the Convox API and Private Registry, and leaves room for 10 512MB containers.
+  <p>The Convox Installer by default provisions an Elastic Load Balancer and 3 t2.small instances, giving you 6GB of memory capacity.
+This runs the Convox API and Private Registry, and leaves room for 10 512MB containers.</p>

-This configuration costs $85/month according to the [AWS simple cost calculator](http://calculator.s3.amazonaws.com/index.html).
+  <p>This configuration costs $85/month according to the <a href="http://calculator.s3.amazonaws.com/index.html">AWS simple cost calculator</a>.</p>

-Each deployed app will provision an additional ELB which starts at $18/month.
+  <p>Each deployed app will provision an additional ELB which starts at $18/month.</p>

-At any time you can [uninstall Convox](/getting-started/uninstall-convox) to delete the resources and stop accruing costs.
+  <p>At any time you can [uninstall Convox](/getting-started/uninstall-convox) to delete the resources and stop accruing costs.</p>
 </div>